chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

         set attenuation coefficient reactor  = 10
     end

-*param_nomad.txt* File
+*param-nomad.txt* File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``param_nomad.txt`` file is used when running NOMAD.
+The ``param-nomad.txt`` file is used when running NOMAD.
 This file provides initial guess and constraints when defining the optimization problem.
 These parameters are defined using specific keywords as explained in the `NOMAD User Guide <https://nomad-4-user-guide.readthedocs.io/en/latest/GettingStarted.html#provide-parameters>`_.

 .. code-block:: text